DaveedValencia/personal-site/README.md

 ## Customization

-- Uncomment the GA4 snippet and replace `G-XXXXXXX` when ready to enable analytics.
+- Update GA4 settings in each page head if you rotate properties.
 - Update the Beehiiv embed snippet (form ID or styling) in `/newsletter/index.html` as needed.
 - Adjust colors and fonts via `:root` variables in `/assets/css/base.css`.
 - Swap `/assets/img/david-valencia.jpg` with the final 1200×630 OG image.